hubisan/shortcut-launcher/README.md

 ## Compiled version

+The compiled script (.exe, 64-bit) is included in this repository.
+You can compile it
-To get a compiled script (.exe) just use the compiler provided by ahk.
+yourself: Use the compiler provided by ahk.
 Press the win key and then search for convert .ahk to .exe

 ## TODO

-- [ ] TODO Change subroutines into functions and clean the script.
+- [ ] Change subroutines into functions and clean the script.
 Or rather use a class to create a namespace.
-- [ ] TODO Add a compiled version.
+See the hydra code.
 - [ ] Add prefixes like U for url, P for path/folder, F for file or at least URL
 - [ ] Extract the profile if one is used for an url.
 Example:
       `%ProgramFiles(x86)%\Google\Chrome\Application\chrome.exe --profile-directory="Default" https://www.tenforums.com`